 A two-year field investigation (2019-2021) was conducted using a Factorial Randomized Block Design with three replications to assess the individual and interactive effects of chemical fertilizers and biofertilizers on guava leaf nutrition.
 The experimental treatments comprised three levels of recommended dose of fertilizers (100% RDF: 400:160:400 g NPK/tree; 80% RDF: 320:128:320 g NPK/tree; 60% RDF: 240:96:240 g NPK/tree) and three biofertilizer applications [carrier-based (NFB+PSB+KSB) @ 100 g/tree, liquid biofertilizers @ 5 ml/tree, and a control without biofertilizers], all receiving a uniform basal dose of farmyard manure.

 Standardized protocols were employed for leaf sampling and nutrient analysis.
-The third pair of leaves from non-fruiting branches was collected at experiment initiation and final harvest, followed by thorough cleaning, drying, and grinding through a 40-mesh sieve.
+The third pair of leaves from the apex of non-fruiting shoots was collected at experiment initiation and final harvest, followed by thorough cleaning, drying, and grinding through a 40-mesh sieve.
 Leaf nitrogen content was determined using the Micro-Kjeldhal method, while phosphorus and potassium were analyzed through vanadomolybdo-phosphoric yellow color method and flame photometry, respectively.

+Statistical Analysis.

-The collected data were subjected to factorial analysis of variance, with treatment means compared using critical difference at 5% probability level, and pooled data from both years are presented.
+The data were subjected to factorial analysis of variance (ANOVA), and treatment means were compared using the critical difference (CD) test at the 5% probability level.”

 3. results and discussion